-I founded Stuff & Nonsense—one of the best-known web design studios, specialising in creative design for digital products and websites—in 1998.
-I’ve consulted and designed for clients including Disney Store UK, Fairfax Media, Home Office (UK), Greenpeace, ISO, SAP, STV, SunLife, WIPO, and WWF.
+With my wife Sue, I founded Stuff & Nonsense—one of the best-known web design studios, specialising in creative design for digital products and websites—in 1998 and we’ve worked together ever since.
+From my studio in North Wales, I’ve consulted and designed for clients including Ansarada, Disney Store UK, Fairfax Media, Home Office (UK), Greenpeace, ISO, Nozomi Networks, SAP, STV, SunLife, WIPO, and WWF.

-I’ve written three popular books on website design and development—‘Hardboiled Web Design Fifth Anniversary Edition,’ ‘Hardboiled Web Design,’ and ‘Transcending CSS’—and I’m an experienced speaker, regularly presenting on art direction and digital design at web and UX industry conferences world-wide.
+I’ve written four popular books on website design and development—‘Art Direction for the Web,’ ‘Hardboiled Web Design’ and ‘Transcending CSS’—and I’m an experienced speaker, regularly presenting on art direction and digital design at web and UX industry conferences worldwide.

-- I’m an experienced creative director and digital designer
+- I’m an experienced creative director, product and website designer

 - I deliver critical projects on-time and within budget

 - I know how to implement brand and creative strategy across digital products and marketing

 - I love sharing my experience and knowledge and encouraging people to think creatively

 Before a career on the web, I was one of the earliest proponents of digital photography, shot the first digital photograph in the UK—with a Leaf digital camera back—and set up the first British commercial digital photographic studio.